AlexanderSchuetz97/xz-rs/README.md

   - Enabled by default
   - BCJ improves the compression of compiled executable code.
 This is usually present in .xz packages bundled by some linux distributions.
   - If you only need to decode .xz files that you create yourself then you probably do not need this feature unless you explicitly enable it during compression.
-  - If this feature is disabled then upon decoding of the header of a xz file with bcj the implementation will return an Err.
+  - If this feature is disabled, then upon decoding of the header of a xz file with bcj the implementation will return an Err.
+- `delta` - enabled support for decoding xz files that use the delta filter.
+  - Enabled by default
+  - delta is rarely used.
+It can be useful in improving the compression ratio in bitmaps or tiff images.
+  - If this feature is disabled, then upon decoding of the header of a xz file with the delta filter the implementation will return an Err.
 - `crc64`
   - Enabled by default
   - Support for crc64 checksums in xz files